Nigerian Coconut Buns Recipe

 Nigerian Coconut Buns Variations

 Moreover, season it with your preferred sweeteners or spices for better overall flavor.
 You can replace sugar with maple syrup, honey, or even stevia.
-Meanwhile, use oat flour or gluten-free flour for healthier alternatives.

 • Pot or deep frying pan: Cook the Nigerian Coconut Buns in a pot or deep frying pan.